 The Department of Psychology at Florida Atlantic University is situated across three campuses –Boca Raton, Davie, Jupiter.
 The department includes 25 faculty members that serve undergraduates and graduate students.
 Key areas of research include Behavioral Neuroscience , Cognitive and Cognitive Neuroscience , Developmental Psychology , and Social/Personality Psychology.

 Undergraduates can earn a Bachelors of Arts degree in Psychology or a Bachelors of Science degree in Neuroscience & Behavior through a joint program with the Department of Biological Sciences.
-Together, the degree programs account for an undergraduate student body of approximately 1800 students.
+Together, the degree programs account for an undergraduate student body of over 1800 students.
 As well as taking courses, students are encouraged to participate in research projects being conducted by our faculty.
 Many of our students go on to careers in academia and the business sector.

 Graduate students can earn a Doctor of Philosophy degree in Experimental Psychology, and a Master of Arts degree in Psychology.
 There are currently 55 graduate students enrolled in our programs.
 The graduate programs place a strong emphasis on research in addition to coursework, seminars, and professional development opportunities.
 Students in our programs have gone on to successful careers in both academia and industry.